Chapter 20 Wednesday, 1130 hours (11:30 AM)

 "I have a personal letter for Joshua," he said.
 "Could you get it to him?"

-"Your friend George gave me this letter for you," he said, handing over the envelope.
+"Your friend George gave me this letter for you," said Jack , handing over the envelope.

 We have been negotiating a serious situation together, and I feel I know you enough to send you this private letter.
 No one needs to know that this letter was ever written.